telerik/blazor-docs/components/textbox/overview.md

 1. Add the `<TelerikTextBox>` tag to add the component to your razor page.

+2. Set the `Value` parameter.
+It supports one-way and two-way binding.

 >caption Basic textbox with two-way value binding

 ````CSHTML